Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Introduction

 Any in situ space instrument for ambient plasma, or, in particular, electron measurements, has to deal with cold electrons emitted from the surface of the spacecraft structure or the surface of the detector itself \citep[e.g.][]{Hutchinson2002}.
 These emissions are caused either by the absorption of photons, producing the so-called photoelectron emissions, or by impacting (energetic) ambient plasma particles, producing secondary electron emissions.
 The spacecraft-emitted electrons significantly alter the local plasma properties around the spacecraft and also contribute to the charging of the spacecraft body.
 The changes in the local plasma environment and the spacecraft charging in turn disturb the ambient plasma diagnostics.
 These effects then have to be carefully addressed when the unperturbed plasma properties are derived from the raw electron measurements.

 Following the classical theory of \cite{langmuir1924} and \cite{mottsmith1926}, any spacecraft immersed in a plasma environment absorbs fluxes of ambient electrons and ions, while fluxes of photoelectrons and secondary electrons are emitted from its surface simultaneously.
 The currents associated with these collected and emitted charged fluxes cause electrical charging of the spacecraft structure with respect to the ambient plasma background.
 An equilibrium is reached at a specific potential of the spacecraft ($\Phi_{SC}$), called the floating spacecraft potential, at which all the charged fluxes are balanced and the total electrical net current to the surface is zero.
 The final spacecraft potential is thus affected by the ambient plasma properties, solar radiation, and also by specific design aspects of the spacecraft itself \citep{grard1973,garrett1981,whipple1981,pedersen1995,scudder2000}.

-The value of the potential is inversely proportional to the ambient plasma density and temperature \citep[e.g.][]{salem2001}, and is observed to be mostly positive in the solar wind plasma environment.
+Assuming the UV spectrum to be constant at a certain radial distance from the Sun, the spacecraft potential will decrease with increasing ambient plasma density and temperature, and its actual value will further depend mainly on the ratio of surface areas exposed to and shadowed from the solar radiation.
+Under typical solar wind conditions, spacecraft are predominantly observed to charge positively, as photoelectron emission usually dominates the collected ambient electron current \citep[e.g.,][]{whipple1981,salem2001}.
+However, negative charging may occur when the ambient electron current exceeds the photoelectron emission, for example under extreme solar wind densities or temperatures.
+Negative spacecraft potentials have indeed been reported in the inner heliosphere, based on both in situ observations and numerical simulations \citep{Isensee1981,Guillemant2012AnGeo..30.1075G,Diaz2021,Johansson2020,Fraenz2023}.
+Mostly positive spacecraft potentials, with occasional negative excursions, were also recently consistently reported for Solar Orbiter \citep{stverak2025}.

 Precise knowledge of the spacecraft potential is crucial for any space plasma experiment in order to correctly interpret raw measurements, in particular, to remove the contamination of the measurements induced by the spacecraft electrons and to correct the energies of ambient electron fluxes.
 In the simplified scalar approach, the spacecraft potential is assumed to affect only the kinetic energy of the detected particles.
 All measured energies are then corrected by subtracting the potential energy of the spacecraft $e\Phi_{SC}$ \citep[e.g.][]{genot2004,lavraud2016}.
 Assuming also changes in the direction of the individual particle trajectories around the positively charged spacecraft body, improved models and methods have to be applied when deriving the unperturbed ambient plasma properties \citep[e.g.][]{scime1994,bouhram2002,hamelin2002,pulupa2014}, particularly in the case of any directional quantities such as the bulk velocity, heat flux, or any anisotropies.